retrozinndev/colorshell/README.md

 When you're at the [Installation](#Installation) process, you can choose to copy my dotfiles' wallpapers folder.
 If you chose to copy, you can change the current wallpaper by pressing <kbd>SUPER</kbd> + <kbd>W</kbd>, or clicking to change wallpaper in the Control Center.

 ### Source
 All wallpapers inside this repo are not made by me!
-You can find all sources inside [`WALLPAPERS.md`](https://github.com/retrozinndev/Hyprland-Dots/blob/ryo/WALLPAPERS.md) file.
+You can find all sources inside the [`WALLPAPERS.md`](https://github.com/retrozinndev/Hyprland-Dots/blob/ryo/WALLPAPERS.md) file.

 ## Installation